ARM-software/CMSIS-RTX/Documentation/DoxyGen/src/operation.md

 Thread 2 unblocks thread 3 by an arbitrary RTOS-call (executed in \ref CMSIS_RTOS_svcFunctions "SVC" handler mode) at time index 2.
 The scheduler switches to thread 3 immediately because thread 3 has the highest priority.
 Thread 4 is still blocked.

-At time index 4 an interrupt (ISR) occurs and preempts the SysTick_Handler.
+At time index 4 an interrupt (ISR) occurs and preempts the `SysTick_Handler`.
 RTX does not add any latency to the interrupt service execution.
 The ISR routine uses an RTOS-call that unblocks thread 4.
 Instead of switching to thread 4 immediately the PendSV flag is set to defer the context switching.
-The PendSV_Handler is executed right after the `SysTick_Handler` returns and the deferred context switch to thread 4 is carried out.
+The `PendSV_Handler` is executed right after the `SysTick_Handler` returns and the deferred context switch to thread 4 is carried out.
 As soon as highest priority thread 4 blocks again by using a blocking RTOS-call execution is switched back to thread 3 immediately during time index 5.

 At time index 5 thread 3 uses a blocking RTOS-call as well.
 Thus the scheduler switches back to thread 2 for time index 6.